Foodie Focus: Summertown Fresh Bar Fills a Fast and Healthy Restaurant Void in Corktown

 “There weren’t a lot of smoothies that had all custom juices with no bases,” Ransom said.
 “All these franchise smoothie shops; they all use powders.
 Powdered-flavored, artificially flavored bases with a bunch of sugars and sweeteners.
 We decided to go with something clean.”

-Any smoothie on the Summertown menu that does contain a sweetener does so by using agave syrup.
+Any smoothie on the Summertown menu that does contain a sweetener uses agave syrup.

 “We don’t use any flavoring agents; we do use a lot of mint and basil and aromatics.
 Ginger and turmeric we use to make our flavors a little more complex,” Ransom said.
 “But we also use those ingredients for their health qualities as well.”